realitystevens/NetSpeed-Tracker/README.md

 ## NetSpeed Tracker

-Track your Internet Speed and get graphical visualization of previous internet speed check history
+Track your Internet Speed and view your speed test history.

-Built using Python (Flask)
+Built using Python (Flask) and Vanilla Javascript
 URL to production site: [netspeedtracker-rs.vercel.app](https://netspeedtracker-rs.vercel.app/)